-Among all wonders that Peru has, the Amazon river, and the place where it was born, means a privilege for the Inca country.
-This river, which gives its name to all Peruvian jungle, is divided into many others that will flow through all green areas of Peru, Ecuador, Venezuela, Brazil, even Bolivia.
-However, the Peruvian Amazon is more than beautiful rivers and lakes, the jungle means adventures, pleasant surprises, gastronomy, nature, and it is lovely and authentic.
+Among all wonders that Peru has, the Amazon River, and the place where it was born, means a privilege for the Inca country.
+This river, which gives its name to all South American jungles, is divided into many other effluents that will flow through all green areas of Peru, Ecuador, Venezuela, Brazil, and even Bolivia.
+For this reason, the Peruvian Amazon is more than beautiful rivers and lakes, the jungle means adventures, pleasant surprises, gastronomy, and nature, and it’s lovely and authentic.
 Do you want to visit it?
 So, Machu Travel Peru will give the most accurate information to make the best travel plan to Amazon.
 Let us inform you about the main virtues that saved the Peruvian Amazon.

 Different reasons to visit the Amazon in Peru

 - Peruvian Amazon location

 - What to visit in the Amazon jungle

 - Best time to visit the Amazon in Peru

 - How to get to Amazon in Peru

 - What activities to do in the Peruvian Amazon